Biggest remaining need for all 32 NFL teams

 Biggest need: Tight end

 The Eagles recently released veteran Brent Celek, while Trey Burton signed a lucrative free-agent deal with the Chicago Bears.
 They need to restock on tight ends to work alongside Zach Ertz.
 Martellus Bennett, brother of recently acquired defensive end Michael Bennett, is one of the top tight ends remaining on the market.
-The Eagles could also use a slot corner with Patrick Robinson now in New Orleans, and would benefit by adding depth at receiver, running back and linebacker -- especially with Mychal Kendricks as a topic of trade talks. -- Tim McManus
+The Eagles also could use a slot corner with Patrick Robinson now in New Orleans, and would benefit by adding depth at receiver, running back and linebacker -- especially with Mychal Kendricks as a topic of trade talks. -- Tim McManus

 Washington Redskins